 ABOUT THE OSA

-- to assist financially Old Boys and their dependents and in various benevolent purposes in the interest of the boys of St Stithians College.
+- financially assist Old Boys and their dependents and in various purposes in the interest of the boys of St Stithians College.

 - to purchase, rent, lease, hold and dispose of any buildings or premises used for the members.

 - to further the interests and prosperity of St Stithians College.

 Their eyes were set on the future for the Association and the College